-Provocation is cheap these days.
-Sure, grinding with Robin Thicke or making a political statement at a Super Bowl halftime show might net you some dutiful social media outrage, but it likely won’t get you arrested.
-That wasn’t always the case.
-In 1969, Jim Morrison was charged with obscenity and indecent exposure for allegedly unzipping his pants on stage.
-In 1972, George Carlin was dragged off Milwaukee’s Summerfest stage while performing his “Seven Words You Can Never Say On Television” routine.
+Musical provocation might net you some dutiful social media outrage these days, but it likely won’t get you arrested.
+That wasn’t always the case: In 1969, Jim Morrison was charged with obscenity and indecent exposure for allegedly unzipping his pants on stage.
+In 1995, Green Day’s Billie Joe Armstrong was arrested in Milwaukee for mooning the crowd.
 Hell, the members of 2 Live Crew were arrested in 1990 for just performing, period.
 The list goes on.

 Then there was punk provocateur Wendy O. Williams, lead singer of the down and dirty Plasmatics.
 Long before Miley Cyrus won her way into our hearts by licking a sledgehammer in the video for “Wrecking Ball,” Williams was getting roughed up and arrested by Milwaukee police for doing the same thing.